Struldbrugg

 In Jonathan Swift's 1726 satirical novel Gulliver's Travels, the name struldbrugg (sometimes spelled struldbrug) is given to those humans in the nation of Luggnagg who are born seemingly normal, but are in fact immortal.
 Although struldbruggs do not die, they do continue aging.
-Swift's work depicts the evil of immortality without eternal youth.
+Swift's work depicts the evil of physical immortality without eternal youth.

-They are easily recognized by a red dot above their left eyebrow.
-They are normal human beings until they reach the age of eighty, at which time they become dejected.
-Upon reaching the age of eighty they become legally dead, and suffer from many ailments including the loss of eyesight and the loss of hair.
+A struldbrugg is easily recognized by a red dot above his left eyebrow, at birth, which changes to black in old age; a struldbrugg is a normal human being until he reaches the age of eighty, when he becomes legally dead.
+Swift was at pains to point out the difference between Gulliver's idealistic views of the benefits of immortality, and the painful reality of it: